AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 * Highlighting important insights

-* Offering guidance on whether data is good or bad in a given context

 * Assessing whether certain variables are being under-valued or over-valued

 * Calling out hidden trends, anomalies, and other contributing factors